Rotated Mean-Field Variational Inference and Iterative Gaussianization: Numerical results

 The NSF uses the same architecture as in Section~\ref{sec: sparse logistic}, with 6 layers, and is trained with Adam (learning rate 0.01) for 1000 iterations.
 The proposed method uses 4 iterations with PCA-based rotations that include all principal components.
 Each MFVI problem is optimized with Adam (learning rate 0.01) for 200 iterations.

 The results are shown in Table~\ref{tab: irt-2pl}.
-The numbers in the parentheses represent the standard deviation across 20 independent replicates.
+Values in parentheses are standard deviations across 20 independent replicates.
 We observe that the proposed method consistently outperforms NSF across all metrics, demonstrating its ability to approximate the target distribution more accurately along both high-variance and low-variance directions.